het-tanis/prolug-labs/Linux-Labs/211-setting-up-rsyslog-with-tls/step1/text.md

 Your team has determined that they need to centralize logging in the environment.
-This is a Security Technical Implementation Guide (STIG) for government systems.
+This is a Security Technical Implementation Guide (STIG) requirement for government systems.

 Your previous setup of rsyslog did not encrypt the traffic between systems and was called out in a red team finding.
 You know that TLS can be set up, but your organization doesn't have a PKI infrastructure.